Romain Danzé: Post-playing career

-Shortly after his retirement from professional football, Stade Rennais announced they will retire Danzé's number twenty–nine in honour of his career at the club.
+Shortly after his retirement from professional football, Stade Rennais announced they would retire Danzé's number twenty–nine in honour of his career at the club.

 Danzé said after announcing his retirement, he announced his intention to earn a coaching badge in hopes of becoming a Manager.
 Danzé became an assistant manager to Jean-Fabien Peslier for the club's U17 side.
 Around the same time, he was among several retired footballers to enrol at the university master's training of general manager of professional sports club of the CDES.

 International career

 In May 2007, Danzé was called up to the France U20 squad for the Toulon Tournament.
 He made his France U20 debut, starting the whole game, in a 2–0 win against Ivory Coast on 31 May 2007.
 Danzé later helped France U20 reach the Toulon tournament final and started in the final, as they won 3–1 against China.

 In May 2008, Danzé was called up to the France U21 for the first time.
 However, he withdrew from the squad, due to an injury.
 Three months later, Danzé was called up to the under-21 side once again.
 He made his first appearance for the under-21 side, starting the whole game, in a 2–2 draw against Slovakia U21 on 20 August 2008.
 Danzé later made three more matches for the under-21 side.